ocharles/blog/posts/2014-12-08-type-operators.md

 ---
-title: 24 Days of GHC Extensions: Type Operators
+title: "24 Days of GHC Extensions: Type Operators"
 ---

 As GHC gradually adopts more and more extensions that allow us to do